preppal-io/prep-pal/PROJECT.md

 - [ ] QR Code to get shopping list on Mobile
 - [ ] QR code to be able to manage stock on mobile

-### Cloud only, once identified
+### Online feature

+- [ ] Anonymous account with online DB instead of offline
 - [ ] Notifications
     - [ ] Notification center in the interface
     - [ ] Mobile?
 SMS?
 Email? -> Stock expiry and warnings
-- [ ] Social recommendation: what other are buying for default categories (require unique ID of categories)
+- [ ] Social recommendation: what other are buying for default categories (require unique ID of categories?)
 - [ ] One click supply for specific items? (drop shipping API?
-Partnership? -> Swiss usual shops)
+Partnership?
+Small team? -> Swiss usual shops)
+- [ ] Automatic resupply: when stock is low, get new supplies automatically for some vital items
+- [ ] Supply chain grouping (local networks, or "social buying") to:
+    - Resupply with group deals
+    - Local "lead" >> gets a local view
+    - Needs grouping of user (opt-in or out of a "chapter")

 # Known bugs